 - 1 cup sugar

 - 2 cups starter tea or vinegar

-Once the kombucha has finished culturing, remove the scoby and enjoy it plain or add flavoring.
+Once the kombucha has finished culturing, remove the SCOBY and enjoy it plain or add flavoring.
 There is no limit to the flavoring possibilities.
-For a fizzy finished kombucha, try bottling it in a Grolsch-style bottle or other tightly-sealed container.
+For a fizzy fermented tea, try bottling it in a Grolsch-style bottle or another tightly-sealed container.